anh-nguyen-98/introduction-to-javascript/Loops and Subroutines.md

 ## Pass by value
 - JavaScript passes by value.

 For primitives, the value of the argument, which is the primitive value, is copied into the parameter variable.
-Changing the parameter value inside the function would not affect the argument variable.
+Changing the value of the parameter variable inside the function would not affect the variable passed in the argument.
 ```
 function test(a) {
     a = 5;